WHO I AM:

 WHERE I'M AT:

-From Nova Scotia originally, but Vancouver has been my homebase for most of the past decade.
+From Nova Scotia originally, but Vancouver has been my homebase for most of the past 12 years.

 Leaving behind my social services job this spring (meaningful/rewarding, but also draining at times) and switching over to Victoria for awhile.
 I enjoy spending time with my diverse group of friends, getting out of the city when possible, and trying to find ways to give more attention to my creative passions: photography and comedy.
 I am generally quite ok with being single/independent but having an active dating life (in other words, not looking to rush into something just to not be alone). *While I keep fairly busy, there's definitely room for an intimate relationship when the chemistry is mutually-felt*.
 I'm into enjoying what is - sometimes it's just fun, sometimes it's more deep :-)

 WHAT'S THIS ALL ABOUT:

 Before I go any further (cuz I've hardly said anything), a question: Does anybody else find pouring through all these profiles a bit intimidating, like "where do I fit in"?
-So many *smart, hip, educated, good-looking, in-shape, go-getter gay/bi men*, brimming with confidence, wit, and masculinity and living big lives in big cities like New York and San Francisco and London...
+So many *smart, hip, educated, good-looking, in-shape, go-getter gay/bi men*, brimming with confidence, wit, and masculinity and living big lives in trendy cities like New York and San Francisco and London and Vancouver...
 We're all here gushing about our cool cultural interests and edgy hobbies, showing off the depths of our intellectual, spiritual, social and physical attributes, and displaying hot pics of ourselves doing amazing things.
 I get it, it makes sense - we've all got to promote our best selves in these profiles, myself included - but the ego-puffing can become a bit of an ego-rattling 'look at all these superhuman men' BLUR.
 It's certainly weird to think someone may look at my profile and feel intimidated by it.
 Extending from that thought, even if we're 20% "enemies" according to OkCupid, feel free to message me and get to know me... you just never know...